top of page

 How many training sessions a day for a dog?

-While many dogs really enjoy training sessions – especially those involving treats, toys and play, but they also need a break from it.
+While many dogs really enjoy training sessions – especially those involving treats, toys and play, they also need a break from it.
 Sometimes a dog just wants to be a dog enjoying doing doggy things.

 How long should dog training sessions be?